bertrandmartel/javacard-gradle-plugin/README.md

             className 'fr.bmartel.javacard.SomeOtherClass'
             aid '01:02:03:04:05:06:07:08:09:01:04'
         }
+        dependencies {
-        libs {
+            local {
                 jar '/path/to/dependency.jar'
-            exps '/path/to/some.exp'
+                exps '/path/to/expfolder'
             }
+            remote 'fr.bmartel:gplatform:1.6'
         }
     }
+}
 ```

+Note1 : the `remote` dependency will automatically download the `jar` (the `jar` file must include the `exp` file)
+Note2 : you can add as many `local` or `remote` dependency as you want

 ## Syntax